 The mission of the Internship in Clinical Psychology is to provide the opportunity for the interns to develop competence in the practical application of the knowledge base of clinical psychology to clinical problems in a medical center setting.
 Our approach is intended to develop interns who will emerge from this experience in route to becoming clinical psychologists- independent professionals possessing the ability to assess and treat the clinical psychological aspects of patients with the major DSM-5 disorders.
 The successful intern will achieve the ability to utilize psychological principles to develop and carry out essential plans of clinical psychological treatment.

-The Internship in Clinical Psychology is a 12 month full time appointment.
-It is supported by Department of Psychiatry and Behavioral Sciences, The University of Kansas Medical School, and The University of Kansas Hospital.
+The internship is supported by Department of Psychiatry and Behavioral Sciences, The University of Kansas Medical School, and The University of Kansas Hospital.
 Two of its four internship positions are supported by a grant from the Health Services and Resource Administration (HRSA).
 The Medical Center's basic functions include research, education, patient care, and community service.

 The University of Kansas Medical Center is a campus of the University of Kansas.
 The Medical Center is located in Kansas City, Kansas, and includes schools of Medicine, Allied Health, Nursing, and Graduate Studies.
 It operates in conjunction with The University of Kansas Hospital, a large urban-based facility.
 Well over one hundred outpatient clinics and other patient care services and centers operate within the Medical Center facility.
 The Medical Center cares for a diverse patient population.
 Patients are individuals from many cultures, backgrounds, socioeconomic statuses, and locales, including many medically underserved persons.